-- 4.24.1.1 Subject to the required and permitted alterations set out below, Supersport machines must: - a) Be fitted with Australian Design Rule (ADR) compliance plates for the particular machine, - b) Be eligible for registration in all States and Territories in which they compete, - c) Be of a make and model lawfully sold in Australia. - d) Be as constructed by the manufacturer, - e) Have an engine capacity of: - i) No less than 400cc and no more than 600cc for four cylinder 4-Stroke engines, - ii) No less than 500cc and no more than 675cc for three cylinder 4_Stroke engines, and - iii) No less than 600cc and no more than 750cc for two cylinder 4-Stroke engines. - 4.24.1.2 At least 20 production machines of that make and model must have been imported into Australia, by the manufacturer or the Australian distributor representing the manufacturer.
+Subject to the required and permitted alterations set out below, Supersport machines must:

+- a) Be fitted with Australian Design Rule (ADR) compliance plates for the particular machine, - b) Be eligible for registration in all States and Territories in which they compete, - c) Be of a make and model lawfully sold in Australia, - d) Be as constructed by the manufacturer, - e) Have an engine capacity of: - i) No less than 400cc and no more than 600cc for four cylinder 4-Stroke engines, - ii) No less than 500cc and no more than 675cc for three cylinder 4_Stroke engines, and - iii) No less than 600cc and no more than 750cc for two cylinder 4-Stroke engines. - f) Where machines may not comply with the above, be approved by MA.

+At least 20 production machines of that make and model must have been imported into Australia, by the manufacturer or the Australian distributor representing the manufacturer.
 Machines must be approved by MA

-4.24.2 Tyres
+4.25.2 Tyres

-- 4.24.2.1 Tyres may be homologated by MA and/or listed in the Final Instructions - 4.24.2.2 Only when a race or practice has been declared "wet", the use of a special tyre, commonly known as a wet tyre, is allowed.
+- a) Tyres may be homologated by MA and/or listed in the Final Instructions - b) Only when a race or practice has been declared "wet", the use of a special tyre, commonly known as a wet tyre, is allowed.
 Homologation is not required for wet tyres.

-4.24.3 Weight
+4.25.3 Weight

-- 4.24.3.1 To be permitted to compete, a machine, without rider, empty of fuel, but with all other fluids at optimum levels, must weigh no less than:
+- a) To be permitted to compete, a machine, without rider, empty of fuel, but with all other fluids at optimum levels, must weigh no less than:

 - 162kg for four cylinder 600cc,

 - 165kg for three cylinder 675cc, and

 - 165kg for two cylinder 750cc.